-Study and Science of Passion; The meaningful relationship and the amazing motivation of Helen Keller
+The Study and Science of Passion: The Meaningful Relationship and the Amazing Motivation of Helen Keller

 Security is mostly a superstition.
 It does not exist in nature, nor do the children of humans as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is either a daring adventure or nothing.
 Helen Keller

-“Passion comes from the heart and is manifest as optimism, excitement, emotional connection, and determination” Stephen R. Covey (the 8th Habit)
+“Passion comes from the heart and is manifested as optimism, excitement, emotional connection, and determination.”
+Stephen R. Covey (the 8th Habit)

 Helen Keller was deaf and blind, cut off from the world and human contact, until Anne Sullivan came along.

-Sullivan’s motivation and creativity installed a passion in Helen not to give up.
-She was motivated so much with unabashed persistence and determination to reach her.
-Helen Keller later recalled the first moment when that motivation and persistence, love, and passion bore fruit:
+Sullivan’s motivation and creativity instilled in Helen a passion not to give up.
+She was motivated so much by her unabashed persistence and determination to reach her.
+Helen Keller later recalled the first moment when that motivation, persistence, love, and passion bore fruit:

-“My teacher Anne Mansfield Sullivan had been with me nearly a month, and she taught me the names of a number of objects.
-She would put them into my hand, spelled out their names with her fingers, and helped me to form the letters.
+“My teacher, Anne Mansfield Sullivan, had been with me for nearly a month, and she taught me the names of a number of objects.
+She would put them in my hand, spell out their names with her fingers, and help me form the letters.

 “But I didn’t have the faintest idea of what she was doing.
 I do not know what I thought.
 I have only a tactile memory of my fingers going through those motions and changing from one position to another.